 people's ideas and integrating them into a new configuration with clear benefits.

-a consultant engaging with his client a dominant thrice divorced alpha male yacht owner, who despite his
+engaging with his client a dominant thrice divorced alpha male yacht owner, who despite his claims to the

-claims to the contrary, regarded developing an innovative leadership company culture as a threat to his
+contrary, regarded developing an innovative leadership company culture as a threat to his position in the

-position in the company as CEO.
-Towards the end of this section, Victor provides some interesting case studies
+company as CEO.
+Towards the end of this section, Victor provides some interesting case studies about how

 The last part of the book provides guidance on how you can